top of page

 2. Create Simple Play Routines

-Autistic children often thrive on predictability, and routines provide a clear, safe framework for interaction.
+At GLAS, we use structured yet flexible play routines to support engagement.
+Autistic children often thrive on predictability, and routines provide a clear, safe framework for interaction (The Hanen Centre, n.d.).

-Example Routines
+Example Routines:

 • Spin → Stop → Spin